Predatory publishing: Other efforts

 More transparent peer review, such as open peer review and post-publication peer review, has been advocated to combat predatory journals.
 Others have argued instead that the discussion on predatory journals should not be turned "into a debate over the shortcomings of peer review—it is nothing of the sort.
 It is about fraud, deception, and irresponsibility..."

 In an effort to "set apart legitimate journals and publishers from non-legitimate ones", principles of transparency and best practice have been identified and issued collectively by the Committee on Publication Ethics, the DOAJ, the Open Access Scholarly Publishers Association, and the World Association of Medical Editors.
 Various journal review websites (crowd-sourced or expert-run) have been started, some focusing on the quality of the peer review process and extending to non-OA publications.
 A group of libraries and publishers launched an awareness campaign.

 A number of measures have been suggested to further combat predatory journals.
 Others have called on research institutions to improve the publication literacy notably among junior researchers in developing countries.
 Some organisations have also developed criteria in which predatory publishers could be spotted through providing tips.

 As Beall has ascribed predatory publishing to a consequence of gold open access (particularly its author-pays variant), one researcher has argued for platinum open access, where the absence of article processing charges removes the publisher's conflict of interest in accepting article submissions.
 More objective discriminating metrics have been proposed, such as a "predatory score" and positive and negative journal quality indicators.

-Others have encouraged authors to consult subject-area expert-reviewed journal listings, such as the Directory of Nursing Journals, vetted by the International Academy of Nursing Editors and its collaborators.
+The International Academy of Nursing Editors (INANE) have encouraged authors to consult subject-area expert-reviewed journal listings, such as the Directory of Nursing Journals, vetted by their organisation, and to make use of Jeffrey Beall's open-access list of predatory journals.

-It has been argued that the incentives for fraud need to be removed.

 Bioethicist Arthur Caplan has warned that predatory publishing, fabricated data, and academic plagiarism erodes public confidence in the medical profession, devalues legitimate science, and undermines public support for evidence-based policy.

 In 2015, Rick Anderson, associate dean in the J. Willard Marriott Library, University of Utah, challenged the term itself: "what do we mean when we say 'predatory,' and is that term even still useful?...
 This question has become relevant because of that common refrain heard among Beall's critics: that he only examines one kind of predation—the kind that naturally crops up in the context of author-pays OA."
 Anderson suggests that the term "predatory" be retired in the context of scholarly publishing.
 "It's a nice, attention-grabbing word, but I'm not sure it's helpfully descriptive... it generates more heat than light."
 A 2017 article in The New York Times suggests that a significant number of academics are "eager" to publish their work in these journals, making the relationship more a "new and ugly symbiosis" than a case of scholars being exploited by "predators".